 The biological resource conservation strategy developed for the Newhall Ranch property addresses the sequencing recommended by the resource agencies: avoidance, minimization, and mitigation for unavoidable impacts to key sensitive resources.
 The proposed large, open areas on the Newhall Ranch property avoid impacts to many of the highly sensitive species present or potentially occurring on the site, and their habitats.
 Further design with respect to potential unavoidable impacts to biological resources has minimized encroachments into key areas of the property, decreasing the overall impacts.
-Indirect impacts to biological resources are minimized through the dedication of large blocks of habitat that decreases the edgearea ratio, and thus, buffers the habitat from noise, lighting, and encroachment by domestic pets, non-native plants, and humans.
-The result of these design efforts has produced a biological resource conservation strategy that has focused conservation and mitigation efforts on the Newhall Ranch property into two Special Management the connection between these two areas along the Salt Creek drainage.
+Indirect impacts to biological resources are minimized through the dedication of large blocks of habitat that decreases the edge-area ratio, and thus, buffers the habitat from noise, lighting, and encroachment by domestic pets, non-native plants, and humans.
+The result of these design efforts has produced a biological resource conservation strategy that has focused conservation and mitigation efforts on the Newhall Ranch property into two Special Management Areas and their connection:

-- the Santa Clara River Corridor (River Corridor SMA); - the large block of relatively undisturbed habitats on higher elevations into the Santa Susana Mountains (High Country SMA); and
+- the Santa Clara River Corridor (River Corridor SMA); - the large block of relatively undisturbed habitats on higher elevations into the Santa Susana Mountains (High Country SMA); and - the connection between these two areas along the Salt Creek drainage.